The Best Type of Water to Use for Your Homebrew

 A lot of people drink tap water and it’s the easiest source of water to get when you are brewing.
 Our general rule of thumb is that if you drink your tap water then it should be okay to brew with.
 The main issues with tap water are that it can have a lot of chemicals in it and if your tap water has a lot of chlorine in it then I would advise against using it.
 That at some of the other disinfectants that are used to make it portable can impact your beer.
 If tap water is your only option, then use it but if you can use filtered or spring water I would recommend that.

-Is not recommend when you are brewing.
+It is not recommended when you are brewing.
 To make distilled water is usually boiled and then condensed back down to its liquid form.
-If you are brewing all grain don’t use distilled water.
+If you are brewing all-grain don’t use distilled water.
 Now when brewing with malt extract it is a little different.
 Malt extract has minerals in it that will help promote yeast growth.
 However, we recommend to just not use it.
 Keep it simple just use filtered water.

 RO Water or Reverse Osmosis Water